yuyichao/planisphere-tools/planisphere-report-go/README.md

 Do some minimal setup by adding a `~/.planisphere-report.yaml`

+Configuration can also be added to `/etc/planisphere-report.[extension]`

+For backwards compatibility, you can also add your key as a text string in `/etc/planisphere_key_file`

 These can also be set with ENV vars using a prefix of `PLANISPHEREREPORT_`, example:
 ```
 export PLANISPHEREREPORT_KEY=foo